Method¶

 )

-We can check the resulting transition pathways using these TransitionQuery objects with the code below for the hahn_echo method,
+We can check the resulting transition pathways using these TransitionQuery instances with the

 from pprint import pprint